stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

   operations are needed, performing a round trip to the data source every time is wasteful and impacts performance).

-The second possible strategy is to update the cached data, delaying the slow data source update until later, possibly bundling multiple changes into a single request.
+The second possible strategy is to update the cached data and postpone the data source update, possibly bundling multiple changes into a single request.
 With this solution, the cache must not evict the changed information until it has been committed to the data source.
 Further issues may exist for resources that are shared among clients, or in case of application crash or network failure where the changed content is only partially submitted or not at all.

-Interested listeners of the Model may need to be aware of the existence of a cache if they want to guarantee up-to-date data, or need to force flushing of changes to the remote service.
+Clients of the Model may need to be aware of the existence of a cache if they want to guarantee up-to-date data, or need to force flushing of changes to the remote service.

 ### Caching strategies